 Further North of Chapramari is the Bhutan – Dooars boarder villages of Jaldhaka, Paren, Bindu and Jhalong.
-The area has gained in prominence as tourist destination and can be visited from Chapramari within an hour.
-Once can also visit the beautiful tea gardens of Jiti and Hila above Nagrakata here.
+The area has gained in prominence as a tourist destination and can be visited from Chapramari within an hour.
+You can also visit the beautiful tea gardens of Jiti and Hila above Nagrakata.

 Gorumara in the South is easily accessible.
 Gorumara offers a large number of forest visit options and attracts the largest number of tourists in Dooars.

-Further east from Chapramari is Jaldapara forest about an hours drive from here.
+Further east from Chapramari is Jaldapara forest about an hours drive (58 kms) from here.

 If you are travelling by train, Chalsa is the nearest station about 10 km from the forest.
 But few trains stop here.
-Malbazar 7 km further is stop of a few more trains including an intercity express and a train connecting Kolkata.
-New Jalpaiguri, the most important station or the area is about 70 kms and 1.5 hours drive.
-Bagdogra is the nearest airport.
-Road connectivity is excellent with all other major places of the region.
-Most tourists prefer to get down at NJP or Bagdogra and take a cab to visit Chapramari.
+Malbazar 7 km further has stoppage of several trains including an intercity express and a train connecting Kolkata.
+New Jalpaiguri (NJP), the most important station of the area is about 70 kms and 1.5 hours drive away.